CaidenBonney/ME405-Mechatronics-Romi/docs/HOME.md

 The feed-forward controller was tested with PI control:

-@image html PI_KFF.png "Figure XXX: PI + Feed-Forward Response" width=1000
+@image html PI_KFF.png "Figure 22: PI + Feed-Forward Response" width=1000

 Performance with feed-forward alone was notably accurate and feed forward tuning was concluded